MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

 ::: zone pivot="code-example"

-## Create an agent with bing grounding
+## Step 1: Create an agent with bing grounding

+Create a client object, which will contain the connection string for connecting to your AI project and other resources.

 # [Python](#tab/python)